 The L98, a two-lane country road in Germany, closely follows the course of the river Moselle in the shadow of the medieval castle Burg Metternich.
 The road must be kept in good condition as an important part of this economic region’s infrastructure.

-Around 3 km of the road in the area around the municipality of Beilstein needed structural rehabilitation.
+Around 3 kilometers of the road in the area around the municipality of Beilstein needed structural rehabilitation.
 After milling off the asphalt surface layer, the remainder of the asphalt binder course and the underlying hand-packed stone layer were crushed and processed in a single pass by a WRC 240i Rock Crusher from Wirtgen, Germany.
 The objective here was to create a new, homogeneous base layer that would provide long-term resistance to the axle loads of future heavy traffic.

 Hand-packed stone layers on the L98, or base layers containing large pieces of stone, often used in the past, meant traditional rehabilitation would be extremely laborious, time-consuming and costly.
 Above all, the transportation of materials takes time and is expensive.